Scan

 SDG Compass

 The SDG Compass aims to provide guidance to companies to help align their strategies and measure their contributions to the Sustainable Development Goals.
-This guide, Step 3 (setting goals), focuses on setting specific, measurable, and time-bound corporate sustainability goals across the organisation.
+Of particular value is step 3 (setting goals), which focuses on setting specific, measurable, and time-bound corporate sustainability goals across the organisation.

 Systems Change Lab